Moundier/rtt-protocols/README.md

 ### Conclusion
 TCP overhead is primarily caused by the additional control information and mechanisms it uses to ensure reliable and ordered data transmission.
 And this is what they call a connection.

-UDP, a connectionless protocol, is faster than TCP because it doesn't establish a connection before sending data, which reduces overhead but can lead to less reliable communication.
+UDP, a connectionless protocol, is faster than TCP because it doesn't establish a connection before sending the data, which reduces overhead but can lead to less reliable communication.

 ### Made with
 * Java